usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 Our stakeholders determine supply chain information is very important.
 We need to know vendor information for all the different parts of the computer, specifically a company name and where the company is headquartered.
 This information should be maintained for not just the computer, but all parts and sub-parts.
 How can we add this to the Metaschema definition?

-To get started, we can copy-paste vendor `assembly` into all relevent assemblies, not just the top-level computer assembly.
+For now, we can copy-paste vendor `assembly` into all relevent assemblies, not just the top-level computer assembly.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>